 - Safety Training?
 No safety training requirement.

-States with Licensing Requirements for Handguns Only
+States with Licensing Requirements for Certain Classes of Weapons

-The seven states listed below all require licenses or permits for purchase or possession of handguns, but not other types of guns.39 Of the below states, only Maryland and Rhode Island require safety training to receive a license or permit.
+The seven states listed below all require licenses or permits for purchase or possession of handguns, but not other types of guns.48 Of the below states, only Maryland and Rhode Island require safety training to receive a license or permit.

 Maryland requires that a person obtain a permit before the person buys, rents, or receives a handgun.
 A permit is valid for 10 years.
 Maryland applicants must complete an approved safety training course that includes instruction on state firearms law, home firearm safety, handgun mechanisms and operation, and an orientation component that demonstrates the person’s safe operation and handling of a firearm.